Commandos Military Unit: Unit insignia

 Continuing with its tradition of honoring and remembering Poland's legacy from World War II, JWK unveiled its new insignia on December 30, 2013 with the formal debut being January 1, 2014.
 The unit described it as a "combination of tradition and modernity", with the insignia referring to the legacy of the Polish Home Army, while at the same time bringing in modernity by incorporating the distinctive symbols of partisan & commando forces.

 The anchor, known as Kotwica, refers to the "Poland Fighting" symbol of the Polish resistance movement from World War II, which was present on the insignia of Batalion Miotła (current insignia of JWK's Squadron A), Batalion Parasol (current insignia of JWK's Squadron C) and Batalion Zośka (current insignia of JWK's Sub-Command and Security element); the three reconnaissance battalions from the Polish Home Army.

-Incorporated in the "Kotwica" anchor is a dagger, a worldwide-recognizable symbol of special operations forces and also a nod to the unit's previous insignias both as 1PSK and as JWK.
+Incorporated in the "Kotwica" anchor is a dagger, a symbol of special operations forces and also a nod to the unit's previous insignias both as 1PSK and as JWK.

 The red color of the emblem refers to the color of No. 10 (Inter-Allied) Commando unit from World War II and its No. 6 Polish Troop also known as the 1st Independent Company, whose Combined Operations recognition badge serves as the current insignia for JWK's Squadron B. The black background of the unit's insignia is a nod to the official color of the Polish Special Forces.

 Recruitment

 Candidates wanting to serve in the Regiment must first successfully undertake a basic military training course.
-They then move on to a three-month “Junior Specialist” training course.
+They then move on to a three-month "Junior Specialist" training course.
 During this phase recruits receive training in close combat, hand to hand combat, fighting with specialised equipment, parachuting, land navigation, weapons handling, basic survival, and several other military-related skills.
 Troops who successfully complete the second phase then move onto the unit, where they are assigned to a Battle Team (Zespół Bojowy).
 Once there, additional training continues (mountain and cold weather training, sniper, Casevac, amphibious operations, etc.).
 Volunteering soldiers from the unit can receive advanced training in allied countries, most notably the U.S. Army Ranger course.